wallacebrf/Synology-to-TrueNAS/README.md

  <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/images/ytdlp_downloader.png" alt="ytdlp_downloader.png" width="469" height="922">

-The actual YT-DLP binary and Python3 dependancies, plus the needed PHP web server must first be installed per  <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#ngninx_PHP_Maria_DB_Stack">ngninx + PHP + MySQL Stack + PHPMyAdmin</a>.
+The actual YT-DLP binary and Python3 dependencies, plus the needed PHP web server must first be installed per  <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main?tab=readme-ov-file#ngninx_PHP_Maria_DB_Stack">ngninx + PHP + MySQL Stack + PHPMyAdmin</a>.

 Once YT-DLP is installed within the PHP docker image, download the contents of <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/yt-dlp">this page</a> and place the contents in the `/mnt/volume1/hosting/web` directory used by the PHP server and extract the contents.